rogerhu/compsci_guides/Finish-All-Tasks.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

-    How can we apply DFS on this problem?
+- DFS: How can we apply DFS on this problem?
 Given a starting vertex, it’s wise to find all vertices reachable from the start.
 There are many algorithms to do this, the simplest is the use of depth-first search.
 DFS enumerates the deepest paths.
 DFS only backtracks when it hits a dead end or an already-visited section of the graph.
+- Adjacency List: We can use an adjacency list to store graph, but equation variables cannot be directly translated to an index.
+- Adjacency Matrix: We can use an adjacency matrix to store graph, but will cause runtime slowdowns of O(N^2) for a sparse graph and run into similar issues as with adjacency list.
+- Map: We can use a map to store the edges in the graph to lookup equations by name, and store all neighbors by name.
+- Topological Sort: We can use topological sort to traverse the graph, similar to BFS and DFS, and find the result.
+- Union Find: Are there find and union operations here?
+Can you perform a find operation where you can determine which subset a particular element is in?
+This can be used for determining if two elements are in the same subset.
+Can you perform a union operation where you join two subsets into a single subset?
+Can you check if the two subsets belong to same set?
+If no, then we cannot perform union.

 ## 3: P-lan